MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/dualenginecookie.md

 #### expiry

-Expiry time for persistent cookies Should only be used if INTERNET_COOKIE_IS_SESSION is *not* set in flags, or if this is a delete (an expiry set to a past date).
+Expiry time for persistent cookies.

 > public FILETIME [expiry](#expiry)

+Should only be used if INTERNET_COOKIE_IS_SESSION is *not* set in flags, or if this is a delete (an expiry set to a past date).

 #### flags